Brad Pitt, Angelina Jolie, Johnny Depp and Amber Heard Shredding Reputations In The Name Of Divorce

 “There is little doubt that [Brad Pitt] would prefer to keep the entire case private, particularly given the detailed investigations by the Federal Bureau of Investigation and the Dept. of Children and Family Services into allegations of abuse.”

-Wasser who was hired by Angelina Jolie ignored the fact that Brad Pitt had been exonerated, and added more fuel to the fire, by inferring Brad Pitt was trying to avoid responsibility for the media circus.
+Wasser, who was hired by Angelina Jolie, ignored the fact that Brad Pitt had been exonerated and added more fuel to the fire by inferring Brad Pitt was trying to avoid responsibility for the media circus.

 “[Brad Pitt is attempting to] deflect from [his] own role in the media storm which has engulfed the parties’ children.”

-Johnny Depp and Amber Heard have no children together, though Johnny Depp does have two teenaged children by a previous marriage.
+Johnny Depp and Amber Heard have no children together, although Johnny Depp does have two teenage children from a previous marriage.
 John Christopher Depp III 14-years-old and Lilly-Rose Melody Depp age 17.

 At least Johnny Depp and Amber Heard will not have a nasty custody battle, like the one to be endured by Brad Pitt and Angelina Jolie.
 Still, the Johnny Depp and Amber Heard divorce seems to be dragging into overtime.
 It’s been eight months and uncontested divorce in California normally takes six months according to E News.